jentery/mdia200v6/worksheet2.md

 ## Download the Worksheet

-You should [download the worksheet](mdia200v6Worksheet2.docx) (DOCX format; COMING SOON) and complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.
+You should [download the worksheet](mdia200v6Worksheet2.docx) (DOCX format) and complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.

 Note that this webpage contains information (including information about how we'll assess your responses) that does *not* appear in the downloadable worksheet.
 We thus recommend reading this entire page before you start the assignment.